Fighter1/OpenJK/OpenRP/Readme.txt

 You can get the source code for the mod by cloning: https://github.com/Fighter1/OpenRP.git

 Author: OpenRP Development Team

-File Name and Version: OpenRP Pre-alpha 1
+File Name and Version: OpenRP 0.0.1 Pre-alpha

-Date:
+Date: August 25, 2014
-Filesize:
+Filesize: Client - 1.34 megabytes, Server - 2.15 megabytes

 Description with installation instructions: OpenRP is an open source role playing mod for Star Wars Jedi Knight: Jedi Academy based on OpenJK.
 Its goal is to be a high quality role playing mod that any server can use.
-To install it, place the OpenRP folder and exe in your GameData folder and run the .bat file.
+To install the clientside and run it, place the OpenRP folder, play_OpenRP.bat, openrp.x86, and rd-openrp_x86 in your GameData folder and run the play_OpenRP.bat file.
 Note: If you get an error when running the Client, make sure you have the Visual C++ 2013 x86 Redistributable installed.

 For servers, you need to have both the Visual C++ 2010 x86 Redistributable and Visual C++ 2013 x86 Redistributable installed.
+Also, you will need the OpenJK dedicated server .exe, which you can get from http://builds.openjk.org/.
+Place the OpenRP folder, OpenRP_server.bat, play_OpenRP.bat, openrp.x86, and rd-openrp_x86 in your GameData folder
+Then, simply run the OpenRP_server.bat file to start the server.

 Copyright/License: GNU GPLv2

 Credits with Permissions from other authors if necessary: See below.

 ========